ZacharyWesterman/paisley/README.md

 As a general rule, white space and line endings *do not matter* in Paisley.
 The only use of line endings is to separate commands, which can also be done with a semicolon `;` character.

-A Paisley script may consist of a series of comments, statements, and/or commands.
+A Paisley script may consist of a series of comments, statements, and commands.
 - Comments begin with a `#` character and continue to the end of the line.
 There are no multi-line comments.
 - There are 5 types of statements: conditionals (if/else/elif/match/try), loops (for/while), variable assignment, subroutines, and miscellaneous statements (return/break/etc).
 - Any text that is not a keyword or otherwise part of a statement is considered a command.
 More on that later.